How to Say It: High-AY-tal HER-nee-uh

 by Amy Scholten, MPH

-Hiatal hernias are often accidentally found.
-It may be seen on tests for other issues.
-If you have symptoms, you will be asked about your past health.
-A physical exam will be done.
+Hiatal hernias are often seen on tests for other health problems.
+The doctor will ask about your symptoms and health history.
+A physical exam may be done.

 American College of Gastroenterology